-If you’re using Safari, get to know 1Password for Safari.
+If you’re using Safari on an iOS device, get to know 1Password for Safari on your iPhone or iPad.

 To save a login, enter your username and password.
 Then choose Save in 1Password.